 Now, with all of these Disney live-action remakes, all of them are pretty pointless, but the Walt Disney Company continues to make them because they feel like younger generations aren’t going to watch the original films.
 It’s like they think kids these days hate old films.
 But let me tell you something, just because you add cool technology and special effects to a film, it does not make the film special.
 Another downside to these live-action remakes is that some of them just use the same storyline from the original film, which is stupid.
 Then, some creators try to come up with different stories for these characters, either with the main character or the villain.
 Like seriously, what is up with these movies on Cruella de Vil and Maleficent?
 I want to hate the villains, not feel sorry for them, so stop giving them sad backstories to make the tables turn!

 Moving onto reboots, I hate them because they ruin the legacy of the original series and again, the new series is not as good as the original.
 Blue’s Clues & You!
 (2019 – present), for example, may have its fans with the younger kids these days, but kids that grew up in the 2000s, like me, may think it’s awful.
 You may be asking this, why would I be watching a kid’s show?
 Because I want to make sure the reboot doesn’t destroy the original characters’ legacies.
-I did a small rant about my hatred of Blue’s Clues & You! in a previous post titled, My Trouble with CD Cases, so feel free to check that out as well!
+I did a small rant about my hatred of Blue’s Clues & You! in a previous post titled, My Trouble with CD Cases, so feel free to check that out!
 But what I hate about the reboot is that they repeated most of the original series’ episode plotlines, they gave the new host a cell phone, they changed the classic songs and made them more “hip,” they replaced Mailbox with email, and the new host doesn’t capture the same quirkiness and likeability factor that the original hosts brought to Blue’s Clues.

 To make matters worse, there’s going to be a live-action Clifford the Big Red Dog film that was supposed to be released on September 17, but COVID-19 had other plans.
 While I thought the trailer was funny, I’m scared to see this film because Clifford is such a beloved character from my childhood, who enjoyed helping people on the original series.
 The new film, however, looks like it’s going to portray Clifford as a trouble maker struggling to adjust to his new life in the big city.
 Seriously, filmmakers can’t think of their own ideas for new films?
 We already had Cifford’s Really Big Movie (2004), which was supposed to be the series finale because John Ritter, the voice of Clifford, died five months before the film was released in theaters.
 Apparently, there’s also a reboot of Clifford the Big Red Dog (2019 – present), which I had no idea existed, but I’m sure Clifford’s Puppy Days (2003 – 2006) was better!